Pupil’s guide to dentistry student shadowing

-Welcome to your Dentistry Student Shadowing day!
-Please take some time to read through this guide, as it contains important advice and guidance that you MUST adhere to during your visit.
+Please take some time to read through this guide, as it contains important advice and guidance that you will need to adhere to during your visit.
 You’ll be within both University of Dundee and NHS buildings therefore you must be aware of the regulations of both.

 What is a student shadowing day?

 During a student shadowing day, a Reach pupil will accompany a current dental student during their typical day at University.
 This will involve pupils attending lectures, tutorials, clinical skills sessions and clinics etc under the supervision of the dental student.
 You may also be in clinical areas and meet NHS patients as a representative of your school and the University therefore you must remain professional at all times.